 You’ve certainly heard of the heavenly Komos with their long golden sandy beaches stifling west over Kalamaki, Afrathias to Kokkinos Pyrgos.
 They connect to the longest beach of Crete over 8 km in length.

 KALAMAKI beach connects directly to KOMOS and offers free umbrellas and loungers in front of the taverns, playgrounds for smaller children, and a lifeguard.

 The natural beach of Afrathias & Pachiammos is perfect for those, who want to relax in a quiet area and enjoy nature.
 With just one tavern and a hand full of straw umbrellas, you can experience the enchanting atmosphere.

 Since 2021 a new road leads from Kalamaki to Pachiammos / Afrathias, which will sooner or later extend to Kokkinos Pyrgos and further to Agia Galini – but give it some time!

-Kokkinos Pirgos has a second beach located behind the harbor, which is more natural and with just one tavern much more quite.
+Kokkinos Pyrgos has a second beach located behind the harbor, which is more natural and with just one tavern much more quiet.

 The bay of MATALA offers a beautiful sandy beach, which is partly lined with tamarisk trees.
 On the right, it is bounded by the famous caves and on the left, the village stretches.